 “Alzheimer’s disease and other dementias impact so many families and I have always felt it is important to share my personal experiences to help raise awareness for the disease and the work of the Alzheimer Society of B.C.,” Bob says.

 Because he had seen the progression of Alzheimer’s disease in his father-in-law, Bob knew what to expect during his mother’s journey with dementia.
 In addition to accepting the diagnoses, Bob knew he needed to understand dementia and take certain actions for his family members.

 “Nobody likes to talk about dementia, but we have to,” Bob says.
 “A lot of families are going through what we went through and while we can’t change the diagnosis, we hope we can change how B.C. families experience the dementia journey.”

-Last year 162 people gathered at Victoria’s Fairmont Empress Hotel to raise more than $43,600 to further the Society’s work.
-Combined with the Vancouver event, Breakfast to Remember generated $209,000 in 2017 towards programs and services, advocacy and research to find a cure.
+In 2017 Breakfast to Remember events in Vancouver and Victoria generated more than $212,000 for vital programs and services, advocacy and research to find a cure.
 Full details and ticket sales can be found here.

 Last Updated: 03/14/2018